-The push-start track was officially opened in 2002 and athletes training at the University have won medals at each of the Winter Olympic Games staged since then – a magnificent total of eight between them.
+The push-start track was officially opened in 2002 and athletes training at the University have won medals at all but one of the Winter Olympic Games staged since then – a magnificent total of eight between them.

 Seven medals have come in skeleton, with Alex Coomber winning bronze at Salt Lake City in 2002 and Shelley Rudman taking silver at Torino 2006 before fellow University of Bath graduate Amy Williams made history with a stunning gold medal at Vancouver 2010.
 Lizzy Yarnold succeeded Amy as Olympic champion at Sochi 2014 and became the first skeleton athlete to defend her title at PyeongChang 2018, where team-mates Laura Deas and Dom Parsons – a PhD student at the time – also won bronze medals.

 Our outdoor 140m push-start track – the only one of its type in the UK – enables Britain’s bobsleigh athletes to hone their starts away from the ice, coupled with great sprinting, strength and conditioning and performance gym facilities.

 Our £35million Team Bath Sports Training Village also features a physiotherapy, sport science and sport medicine clinic which supports our top skeleton athletes.

 Full biography profiles of the British Bobsleigh & Skeleton athletes and coaches currently based at the University of Bath can be found on the BBSA website – click here to view.